bark-community/solana-token-toolkit/README.md

 The `spl-token` folder houses scripts and configurations for managing tokens using the `spl-token` program.
 This program provides functionality for creating, minting, transferring, and burning tokens on the Solana blockchain.

-### spl-2022-token
+### spl-2022-token (Extensions)

-In the `spl-2022-token` folder, you'll find scripts and configurations for managing tokens using the `spl-2022-token` program.
-This program, optimized for the year 2022, offers additional features and optimizations for token management.
+In the `spl-2022-token` folder, you'll find scripts and configurations for managing SPL tokens using the `spl-2022-token` Extension program.
+This program offers additional features and optimizations for SPL token management.

-### solanatx-toolkit
+### solanaTX-toolkit

 The `solanatx-toolkit` folder contains scripts and utilities from the SolanaTX Toolkit, which provides essential functionalities for transaction management and metadata uploads on the Solana blockchain.
 This toolkit offers helper functions such as initializing keypairs, automating SOL airdrops, and simplifying metadata uploads.